Aaron98990/ways-of-the-game/goalkeeper.md

 ## Inside their penalty area

 Handball is often thought of a direct free kick offense.
-But the Laws of the game does provide one exception "for the goalkeeper within their penalty area".
+But the Laws of the game does provide one exception "for the goalkeeper within their penalty area" as shown below in parentheses.

 > A direct free kick is awarded if a player commits any of the following offenses:
 > - a handball offense (except for the goalkeeper within their penalty area)